yawenx2004/dart-cosc076/portfolio/README.md

 ![](figures/rrt_unstuck_40_env4.png)

 #### Conclusion
-🚧 RRT_unstuck exploration vs. persistence tradeoff; exploration in narrow passages but in open spaces persistence is helpful

-🚧 RRT_control will probably _eventually_ find a path given infinite time
+In my RRT_unstuck implimentation, adjusting the stability value involves a tradeoff between exploration (low values) and persistence (high values).
+In open spaces, persistence is important, where as in narrow passages exploration is essential for not getting stuck.

 # Conclusion 🌿
 🚧